LaunchCode-Education-Archived/cs50x-live/calendar/module0/materials/class0/README.md

 ### Homework

-* You're ready for [Module 1](../../../cs50/unit1-fundamentals/module1)!
-The next step is to start work on the [Prep for Module 1 / Class 1](../../../cs50/unit1-fundamentals/module1/materials/class1-prep)
+* You're ready for Module 1!